College of Visual & Performing Arts

-I teach a variety of courses for the department (art history, art appreciation, studio management) and I am also the Director of the Radford University Art Museum.
+I teach art history and art appreciation, and I am also the Director of the Radford University Art Museum.

 My higher education began at a small private college where I majored in psychology and Spanish.
 I spent my Junior year abroad in Spain.
 After taking my first art history course there, I soon realized that I liked art history better than psychology.
 After graduating, I began graduate studies in art history.
 I wrote my doctoral dissertation on Spanish catafalques, which were large multistory structures erected in a church to commemorate the death of an important person.
 I was fortunate to receive a Fulbright Scholarship that allowed me to conduct research on catafalques in Spain.
 I loved living in Spain, and I ended up staying there for three years.
 But then I decided it was time to enter the "real world," so I returned to the States and landed a job curating the slide collection and teaching art history at Roanoke College.
 I remained there for four years, and then I came to Radford University.
 I like the emphasis on teaching and students here at RU, and I like living in the Blue Ridge Mountain region.
 It's the perfect place for some of my outside interests.